apteryxxyz/cs106-a2-docs/admin/BOOKS.md

 ## Edit or delete an existing book

-When on the Admin menu, click on the "Book Search" button, upon clicking, you will be taken to the Book Search window.
+When on the admin menu, click on the "Book Search" button, upon clicking, you will be taken to the book search window.

 ![Book search full screen window](./assets/book_search.png)